ovh/manager/packages/components/ng-ovh-payment-method/CONTRIBUTING.md

 # Licensing for new files

-ng-payment-method is licensed under a BSD-3-Clause license.
-Anything contributed to ng-payment-method must be released under this license.
+ng-ovh-payment-method is licensed under a BSD-3-Clause license.
+Anything contributed to ng-ovh-payment-method must be released under this license.

 When introducing a new file into the project, please make sure it has a copyright header making clear under which license it's being released.